 In conjunction with the Asset purchase in February 2018, the Company is required to make certain milestone payments related to the ongoing development of ACX-362E totaling \$700,000 in the aggregate if certain milestones are achieved (which includes \$50,000 already paid after the acquisition in February 2018).
-There were no additional milestones reached as of March 31, 2023 and 2022.
+There were no additional milestones reached for the six months ended June 30, 2023 and 2022, respectively.
 The Company is also obligated to make royalty payments equal to 4% of net sales of ACX-362E for a period of time equal to the last to expire of any applicable patents, as defined in the purchase agreement.